zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/introduction/introduction.md

 **Compartments** – Allows you to organize and control access to your cloud resources.
 A compartment is a collection of related resources (such as instances, virtual cloud networks, block volumes) that can be accessed only by certain groups.

-**Oracle E-Business Suite Cloud Backup Module** – The Oracle E-Business Suite Cloud Backup Module is a stand-alone tool that interviews the user to establish settings, and then uses those settings to back up an Oracle E-Business Suite environment to Oracle Cloud Infrastructure Object Storage.

-**Oracle E-Business Suite Cloud Manager** - Oracle E-Business Suite Cloud Manager is a graphical user interface used for creating, managing, and configuring Oracle E-Business Suite environments on Oracle Cloud Infrastructure.
-Oracle E-Business Suite Cloud Manager can be used with the Oracle E-Business Suite Cloud Backup Module to lift and shift or clone environments from on-premises to Oracle Cloud Infrastructure.

-**EBS Cloud Manager infrastructure** – Virtual network resources, compute resources, and policies required to run EBS Cloud Manager on Oracle Cloud Infrastructure.

-**EBS Sandbox Virtual Cloud Network (VCN)** – Networking and compute resources required to run EBS on Oracle Cloud Infrastructure.
-The EBS Sandbox VCN includes the recommended networking resources (VCN, subnets routing tables, internet gateway, security lists, and security rules) to run Oracle E-Business Suite on OCI.
+**Virtual Cloud Network (VCN)** – Networking and compute resources required to run PSFT on Oracle Cloud Infrastructure.
+The PSFT VCN includes the recommended networking resources (VCN, subnets routing tables, internet gateway, security lists, and security rules) to run Oracle Peoplesoft on OCI.

-**Oracle Cloud Infrastructure Load Balancing Service** - The Oracle Cloud Infrastructure Load Balancing service provides automated traffic distribution from one entry point to multiple servers reachable from your virtual cloud network (VCN).
-The service offers a load balancer with your choice of a public or private IP address, and provisioned bandwidth.

 **Oracle Cloud Infrastructure (OCI)** – Combines the elasticity and utility of public cloud with the granular control, security, and predictability of on-premises infrastructure to deliver high-performance, high availability, and cost-effective infrastructure services.

 **Region** – Oracle Cloud Infrastructure are hosted in regions, which are located in different metropolitan areas.
 Regions are completely independent of other regions and can be separated by vast distances – across countries or even continents.
 Generally, you would deploy an application in the region where it is most heavily used, since using nearby resources is faster than using distant resources.

+**Subnet, Private** - Instances created in private subnets do not have direct access to the Internet.
+In this lab, we will be provisioning the Cloud Manager stack in Resource Manager, and creating private subnets.
+We will then choose to create a "jump host", or bastion host, as part of the installation.
+The IP for a private subnet cannot be accessed directly from the Internet.
+To access our CM instance in a private subnet, we will set up a jump host to enable SSH tunneling and Socket Secure (SOCKS) proxy connection to the Cloud Manager web server (PIA).
+The jump host is created using an Oracle Linux platform image, and will be created inside the VCN.

+**Subnet, Public** - Instances that you create in a public subnet have public IP addresses, and can be accessed from the Internet.

 **Tenancy** – When you sign up for Oracle Cloud Infrastructure, Oracle creates a tenancy for your company, which is a secure and isolated partition within Oracle Cloud Infrastructure where you can create, organize, and administer your cloud resources.

-**Virtual Cloud Network (VCN)** – A virtual version of a traditional network – including subnets, route tables, and gateways – on which your instances run.
-A cloud network resides within a single region, but can cross multiple availability domains.

 ## Acknowledgements
-* **Authors**
+* **Authors** - Deepak Kumar M, Principal Cloud Architect
-  - JB Anderson, Cloud Engineering
-  - Chris Wegenek, Cloud Engineering
-  - Naresh Sanodariya, Cloud Engineering
-* **Contributors** -  Arunkumar Ravichandran, Cloud Engineering
+* **Contributors** - Deepak Kumar M, Principal Cloud Architect
-* **Last Updated By/Date** - JB Anderson, Cloud Engineering, Dec 2020
+* **Last Updated By/Date** - Deepak Kumar M, Principal Cloud Architect, April 2022